 - Please read through this user manual before working on the equipment that the actuator is or shall be a part of. - ◆ Adhere to the information contained in this user manual and on the product label.
-Never exceed the performance limits stated herein. - Be sure the actuator is not in operation. - Ensure the actuator is free from loads that could be released during mounting or dismounting. - Refrain from unplugging any cables or connectors during operation or with power on. - ◆ Immediately stop using the actuator if it seems faulty or damaged.
-Notify your TiMOTION sales engineer so corrective actions can be taken. - Never disassemble the actuator, as that will compromise the sealing and could impact the function of the actuator.
-Disassembly voids warranty. - Grease may be present on the extension tube.
+Never exceed the performance limits stated herein. - Be sure the actuator is not in operation. - Ensure the actuator is free from loads that could be released during mounting or dismounting. - Refrain from unplugging any cables or connectors during operation or with power on. - Immediately stop using the actuator if it seems faulty or damaged.
+Notify your TiMOTION sales engineer so corrective actions can be taken. - Never open the actuator as that will compromise the sealing and could impact the function of the actuator.
+There are no serviceable components inside. - Grease may be present on the extension tube.
 Contact with the grease is non-hazardous.
 Please refrain from removing the film.